code-with-amitk/Code-examples/Operating_Systems/Linux/Kernel/Interrupts/Interrupt_from_HWDevice_to_CPU/ISR/README.md

 5. For shared Interrupt line. if interrupt is not shared. dev_id=NULL.
 But it a good idea anyway to use this item to point to the device structure
 ```

+### Divison of ISR
+- ISR is divided into two parts:
+  - **1. Top-half or First-Level Interrupt Handler (FLIH):** Executed immediately at occurance of interrupt.
+Example:
+    - Acknowledging interrupt
+    - Resetting hardware(if needed)
+    - Recording any information ie only available at time of interrupt.
+  - **2. Bottom-half or Second-Level Interrupt Handlers (SLIH):** Non-critical processing is deferred for this.